jmorin927/inifiniteScroll/README.md

-# This is a prototype to display an infinite scrolling collection view.
+# Prototype to display a infinite horizontal scrolling collection view.
 (Think of a stock ticker)

 - Uses timers to update the content offset
 - Uses frameDeltas to update movement based on the the ticks of the device